Introduction

 .

-and then fill it with a given value.
-This could be extremely handy when we have to work with a preinitialized array, where otherwise creating the array manually using literals would be quite a strenous activity.
+This is extremely handy when we have to work with a preinitialized array, where otherwise creating the array manually using literals would be quite a strenuous activity.

-Let's quickly consider an example.
-Suppose we have to create an array holding 100 values each initialized to 0
+Suppose we have to create an array holding 100 values, each initialized to 0

 .
-As you would agree, doing so manually would be quite repetitive and monotonous.
+As you would agree, creating this array literally would be quite a difficult and error-prone task.

-A better way is to create an array to the desired length using Array(100)
+A better way would be to create an array to the desired length using new Array(100)

 and then fill it with the value 0